furqank123/CharlesRealTimeBot/README.md

 ### Purpose

-The main job of this robot is to listen to events that concern itself.
+The main job of this robot is listening to events that concern itself.
 Once an event concerning itself is triggered, the robot will ask certain queries which will eventually lead to executing a Charles proxy session based on the application and platform demanded by the user.
 Once the execution is complete the user is then presented with a Charles session log in the channel the event was triggered.

 ### Execution